openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 ### Alternate community members

-Alternate community members are CoC Team Members that are available as backup when there aren't enough primary community members available to [handle a case][#handling-cases].
+Alternate community members are CoC Team Members who are available as backup when there aren't enough primary community members available to [handle a case][#handling-cases].

 ### Member selection

 The Cross Project Council (CPC) will hold an annual selection process in order to select primary and alternate community members.

-The CPC is responsible to ensure that the CoC Team is as representative and diverse as possible.
+The CPC is responsible for ensuring that the CoC Team is as representative and diverse as possible.
 To do so, the CPC commits to reach out proactively to individuals from underrepresented groups.

 Candidates can self-nominate to be selected as an alternate community member, a primary member, or both.